gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### New property for debugging the build cache

-With Gradle 4.6 we introduce the Gradle property [`org.gradle.caching.debug`](userguide/build_environment.html#sec:gradle_configuration_properties) which causes individual input property hashes to be printed to the console.
+With Gradle 4.6 we introduce the Gradle property [`org.gradle.caching.debug`](userguide/build_environment.html#sec:gradle_configuration_properties) which causes individual input property hashes to be logged on the console.
 For example, when running `gradle compileJava -Dorg.gradle.caching.debug=true --build-cache` the output would be:

     :compileJava